alfie-max/Diffindo/docs/README.md

-# WeCheck
+# Diffindo

 ## Project Scope

-WeCheck is a web app inspired by SplitWise.
+Diffindo is a web app inspired by SplitWise.
 It allows users to generate, settle and keep track of split bills with other users.

 This app will be built on Ruby on Rails + React/Redux.